-A new playground has been built at Richill Park, next to the Karabi Neighbourhood Cottage.
+In 2019, a new playground was built at Richill Park, next to the Karabi Neighbourhood Cottage.

-The new playground opened in October 2019 and the main attraction is the four seat spinning swing.
+In the main section of the playground, the four seat spinning swing is very popular.
 It’s like a flying fox combined with a swing.
 And if you spin it right, you can get a LOT of speed!
-There was a good sized queue when we visited and no one wanted to get off.

 There’s also a tyre swing, sliding board half pipe and a challenging climbing play gym with monkey bars.